IdiJr/alx-low_level_programming/README.md

 ### 0x02.
 C - Functions, nested loops
 In this session, the use of nested loops, header files and functions were studied.
 The difference between declaration and definition of a function, scope of variables and `gcc` flags were also studied.

+### 0x03.
+C - Debugging
+In this session, how to debug in C programming was studied.